symfony/symfony/UPGRADE-4.4.md

 -----------

  * Deprecated support for using `null` as the locale in `Translator`.
+ * Deprecated accepting STDIN implicitly when using the `lint:xliff` command, use `lint:xliff -` (append a dash) instead to make it explicit.

 TwigBridge
 ----------

  * Deprecated to pass `$rootDir` and `$fileLinkFormatter` as 5th and 6th argument respectively to the `DebugCommand::__construct()` method, swap the variables position.
+ * Deprecated accepting STDIN implicitly when using the `lint:twig` command, use `lint:twig -` (append a dash) instead to make it explicit.

 TwigBundle
 ----------